conan-io/conan-center-index/docs/packaging_policy.md

    > Note.- Intentionally, the `build_type` setting should not be removed from the package ID in this case.
 Preserving this
    > setting will ensure that the package ID for Debug and Release configurations will be different and both binaries can be
    > available in the Conan cache at the same time.
-This enable consumers to switch from one configuration to the other in case
+This enable consumers to switch from one configuration to the other in the case
-   > the want to run or to debug those executables.
+   > they want to run or to debug those executables.

 ## Options